Nd:YAG laser: Laser pumping

-Nd:YAG lasers, mainly via their second and third harmonics, are widely used to excite dye lasers either in the liquid or solid state.
+Nd:YAG lasers, mainly via their second and third harmonics, are widely used to excite dye lasers either in the liquid or solid-state.
 They are also used as pump sources for vibronically broadened solid-state lasers such as Cr4+:YAG or via the second harmonic for pumping Ti:sapphire lasers.

 Additional frequencies

 For many applications, the infrared light is frequency-doubled or -tripled using nonlinear optical materials such as lithium triborate to obtain visible (532 nm, green) or ultraviolet light.
-Cesium lithium borate generates the 4th and 5th harmonics of the Nd:YAG 1064 nm fundamental wavelength.
+Caesium lithium borate generates the 4th and 5th harmonics of the Nd:YAG 1064 nm fundamental wavelength.
 A green laser pointer is a frequency doubled Nd:YVO4 diode-pumped solid state laser (DPSS laser).
 Nd:YAG can be also made to lase at its non-principal wavelength.
 The line at 946 nm is typically employed in "blue laser pointer" DPSS lasers, where it is doubled to 473 nm.